-Okay, we've established that the reverse diffusion process aims to reverse the noising effects, starting from a noisy sample xt and trying to estimate the slightly less noisy sample xt−1.
-We also know that the true reverse probability q(xt−1∣xt) is intractable, but we can approximate it using a neural network, pθ(xt−1∣xt).
-Our network ϵθ(xt,t) is trained to predict the noise ϵ that was added to the original data x0 to get xt.
-Now, let's see how we use this predicted noise to define the mathematical operation for one step of denoising.
+The reverse diffusion process aims to reverse noising effects, starting from a noisy sample xt and estimating the slightly less noisy sample xt−1.
+The true reverse probability q(xt−1∣xt) is intractable, but it can be approximated using a neural network, pheta(xt−1∣xt).
+A common approach uses a network, ϵθ(xt,t), trained to predict the noise ϵ added to the original data x0 to obtain xt.
+This predicted noise is then used to define the mathematical operation for one step of denoising.

 The goal is to define the distribution pθ(xt−1∣xt).
 It turns out that if we knew the original data point x0, the true posterior distribution q(xt−1∣xt,x0) can be calculated analytically and is a Gaussian distribution.
 While we won't go through the full derivation here (it involves applying Bayes' theorem to the Gaussian distributions of the forward process, as detailed in Appendix B of the original DDPM paper by Ho et al. 2020), the result is important.
 The posterior q(xt−1∣xt,x0) is given by: